apertureless/vue-chartjs/README.md

 @Component({
-    extends: Bar, // this is important to add the functionality to your component }) export default class CommitChart extends Bar {
+    extends: Bar, // this is important to add the functionality to your component }) export default class CommitChart extends Vue<Bar> {
   mounted () {
     // Overwriting base render method with actual data. this.renderChart({